MiroHel96/Cisco-Packet-Tracer-Projects/simple-vlan-network.md

 ### Trunking ports for router on a stick method

 Creating a router on a stick method is the best model for this network.
-It uses single link with trunking ports to deliver untagged traffic betwreen router and swtiches.
-I configured both SW1 and SW2 interfaces witg the following commands in both ends of the links:
+It uses single link with trunking ports to deliver untagged traffic betwreen R1 and SW3.
+I configured both SW1 and SW2 interfaces with the following commands in both ends of the links connecting to SW3:
 -`switchport mode trunking`
 -`switchport nonegotiate`

+Same principles were done for R1 and SW3 Links connecting to eachother.

 <img width="1264" height="262" alt="image" src="https://github.com/user-attachments/assets/954cb8bc-fd92-4e6e-8362-f9856c4e3b5e" />